wesleyCampbell/Notes/Notes/Science of Psychology.md

 Ethos is not a good enough argument by itself.

 There are four goals of psychology:
-1. Identify
+1. Description
+	-  What is happening?
-2. Observe
+2. Explanation
+	-  Why is it happening
+	-  Theory
 3. Prediction -- is it lawful?
+	-  Will it happen again
-4. Control nuisance variables
+4. Control
+	-  How can it be changed

 ---

 ## The Scientific Approach

+Reduces bias and error

 1. **Perceive the Question:** Notice something that we do not understand.
 2. **Form a Hypothesis:** Form an educated guess that you can test.